 What happens if we split those frontend framework job offers by countries?
 Can it make a noticeable difference?
 In the chart below we have subdivided the frontend job offers by country:

 While in the majority of countries there is an expected React dominance, there are some European countries that do not follow this behavior.
-For example France, where the percentage of Angular and React jobs is nearly the same.
-Also in France, Vue gets a 16% of market share, that is high above its 7%.
-Also, Germany and Spain are quite disruptive.
+For example France, where the percentage of Angular jobs is higher than React.
+Also in France, Vue has a 15% of the total jobs, that is high above its average 9%.
+Germany and Spain are quite disruptive too.
 There are also countries that heavily bet for React, like the United Kingdom or Sweden among others.

-React is the top paid frontend framework with an average salary of $106k per year.
-In the second and third place we found Vue and Angular respectively, with a similar annual salary of ~$93k and ~$92K.
-While Vue and Angular share similar paying stats, React surpasses them with almost $13k more salary per year.
+React is the highest paid frontend framework with an average salary of $113k per year.
+In the second and third place we found Angular and Vue respectively, with a similar annual salary of ~$100k and ~$96K.
+While Angular and Vue share similar paying stats, React surpasses them with almost $13k more per year.

 You can check the current top paid jobs by frontend framework below 👇